shubham-sns/react-image-placeholder/README.md

 ---

-A callback for when there was an error loading the image src
+A callback for when there was an error loading the image `src`.

 - type: `Function`